 All students from the Preschool through Grade 7 become acquainted with Shakespearean comedies, tragedies or histories that are being performed via a reading of the narrative version of the play chosen.
 The younger grades also learn about Shakespeare’s life and times.
 All grades memorize a sonnet which are recited, for all to enjoy, during assemblies.
 The older grades are assigned roles from one or more plays, the play is rehearsed and finally performed for the younger students, school families and friends.

-At our Shakespeare Fair, where we encourage all who attend to dress in Elizabethan costume, sonnets are recited by the Grade RR, R and 1 classes, Grade 2 girls do a choreographed dance around the maypole while the boys demonstrate a sword fight and the Grade 3 students perform a period-piece dance.
+At our Shakespeare Fair, where we encourage all who attend to dress in Elizabethan costume, sonnets are recited, several children participate in choreographed dance around the maypole, some demonstrate a sword fight, and others perform a period-piece dance.
+Our older students perform an abridged version of one of Shakespeare's plays.
 It is a celebration of the year's learning and relating to that which is worthy and good.